jonbrouse/terraform-style-guide/README.md

 ### Comments

-When commenting use two "//" and a space in front of the comment.
+When commenting use a hash "#" and a space in front of the comment.

 ```
-// CREATE ELK IAM ROLE
+# CREATE ELK IAM ROLE
 ...
 ```